QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/2/d/d.md

  permalink: "/modules/2/d/"
  next: false
  previous: "/modules/2/c/"
- description: "How do you decide on the best venue for sharing your data?"
+ description: "What are some ways that you might change the form or format of your data, and what are some best practices for doing so?"
  learningobjectives:
  -   How archiving professionals think about transforming data
  -   The various ways in which data can be “transformed” from one form or format to another